Select Page

 The Division of Berlin

-Over time, political and economic differences between the Western Allies and the Soviet Union became more apparent, leading to the division of Europe into two blocs: the Western Bloc led by the United States, and the Eastern Bloc led by the Soviet Union.
+Over time, political and economic differences between the Western Allies and the Soviet Union became more apparent, leading to the division of Europe into two blocs: the countries that formed the group of the Western Bloc headed by the United States, and the group of the Eastern Bloc headed by the Union of Soviet Socialist Republics.

-In 1961, as tensions rose between the two blocs, the Soviet-backed East German government erected the Berlin Wall.
-The wall physically divided the city of Berlin, separating the capitalist West Berlin from the communist East Berlin.
+In 1961 as relations intensified between the two blocs the Soviet supported East Germany built the Berlin Wall.
+Because it kept the city of Berlin split apart and because it was physical barrier that separated capitalist West Berlin from the communism East Berlin.

 Life Behind the Wall